kimberleykenney/kimberleykenney.github.io/piece-2.md

   <li>
     <strong>Review card details and limits</strong>
-    <p>Before spending begins, review the card details available in Keep.</p>
-    <p>This helps you confirm the card is ready to use, understand the available credit, and check any spending limits or controls that apply.</p>
+    <p>Before spending begins, review the card details in Keep to confirm the card is ready to use, check available credit, and verify any spending limits or controls.</p>
-    <p class="open-list-title">Open:</p>
     <ul class="related-links">
       <li><a href="#">How to View Your Keep Card Details</a></li>
       <li><a href="#">How to Check Available Credit</a></li>